meav/a/README.md

 # [ Brother HL-2240D

+[

+1.Remove the drum unit and toner cartridge.
+Wait 1 or 2  minutes.

+2.Replace the drum unit and toner cartridge into printer.

+3.The Drum LED continues to blink if the drum counter was not reset when you replaced the drum.
+We need to reset this now!

+4.Open the front cover of the printer

+5.Press and hold down Go button for about 4 seconds until all the LEDs light up.

+6.Once all 4 LEDs are lit, release the Go button

+7.Close the front cover.

+8.Your drum is now reset.

+]

+[

 B1: Rút hộp mực ra khỏi máy.
 Mở nguồn máy in.

 B2: bên tay trái của mình (nhìn trực diện máy in) bên trong thân máy chỗ đường rãnh cho hộp mực vào có 1 cái lò so to bằng đầu đũa gắn nẫy (1) nhỏ, cái nẫy này nó tỳ vào bánh răng hộp mực.
 Các bạn lấy tay ấn vào cái nẫy đấy.